 Failure to overcome this barrier will lead to additional problems when it comes to measuring and driving engagement.

 Measuring employee engagement is the third improvement barrier Saks discusses in his paper.
 Akin to myriad engagement definitions, there’s a potpourri of measure options to confound organizations.
 Take your pick.

 Where to start?
 Back at the beginning.
-Measurements of engagement should be aligned with your organization’s definition of engagement alongside the types of engagement your organization chooses as its focus.
+Measurements should be aligned with your organization’s definition alongside the types of engagement your organization chooses as its focus.
 This congruence sets up survey content validity.

 Asking the right questions comes from having the right definition which feeds into the right focus, which guides the right measures.
 If your focus is on employee innovation you’re going to ask questions very different from the kinds of questions asked to find drivers for improving organizational connection.